ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Experiments

 \paragraph{Accurate Acceleration Algorithm}

 Furthermore, with LLMs of different sparsity, we measure the average single-step wall-clock time spent by our two sparse GPU operators, which are responsible for step (2) and step (3) in Section~\ref{sec:accurate-alg} respectively.
 As demonstrated in Table~\ref{tab:predict-operator}, higher activation sparsity can make accurate algorithms based on GPU operators more efficient.
-Besides, our two sparse GPU operators also display satisfactory speedup ratios up to 2.44 and 1.70 respectively with better acceleration effects for larger models.
+Besides, our two sparse GPU operators also display satisfactory speedup ratios up to 2.44$\times$ and 1.70$\times$ respectively with better acceleration effects for larger models.
+Note that despite the less significant acceleration effects than PowerInfer, our GPU operators are highly pluggable, predictor-free, and immune to potential inference accuracies.